reflectoring/reflectoring.github.io/content/blog/2022/2022-07-19-Nodejs-Logging-Novice-to-Expert.md

 In the npm logging level, the severity of all levels is prioritized from the most important (0) to least important (6):

 - **0 - error**: is a serious problem or failure, that halts current activity but leaves the application in a recoverable state with no effect on other operations.
-The application can continue working
+The application can continue working.
 - **1 - warn**:  A non-blocking warning about an unusual system exception.
-These logs provide context for a possible error. it logs warning signs that should be investigated.
+These logs provide context for a possible error.
+It logs warning signs that should be investigated.
 - **2 - Info**: This denotes major events and informative messages about the application's current state.
 Useful For tracking the flow of the application.
 - **3 - http**: This logs out HTTP request-related messages.
 HTTP transactions ranging from the host, path, response, requests, etc.
 - **4 - verbose**: Records detailed messages that may contain sensitive information.